Enroll or make changes to your Duke 403(b) retirement plan through Duke@Work.

 Choosing Which Funds to Invest In

 It is up to you to determine the right mix of investments that meets your needs.
 Duke offers a tiered approach to investing, based on how hands-on you want to be with your investments.
 Duke monitors funds in Tier 1 and Tier 2.
 Funds in Tier 3 are available for employees to invest in through a self-directed brokerage account, but are not monitored by Duke.
 Please review the Investment Performance and Fee Disclosure Summary information before making your investment selections.

 Once you know how much and where you plan to contribute, it is a simple two-step process to enroll.

-- Set up your payroll deduction as either pre-tax, Roth after-tax, or a combination of both and designate your investment carrier(s).
+- Set up your payroll deduction as either pre-tax, Roth after-tax, or a combination of both.

 - You can do this online through the Duke@Work self-service website.